opendocsg/slw-judgments-backfill/2018_SGHC_82/report.md

 wife. [note: 113] He alleged that this fear operated on his mind and continued throughout the recording of the long statements.

 45     This challenge had no merit.
 Even if the Court were to accept Abdul’s contentions, the words allegedly uttered by IO Basheer did not, objectively determined, amount to a threat, inducement or promise.
 There was no suggestion that IO Basheer had demanded that Abdul confess or admit to trafficking heroin before he would let him speak to his wife.
 Rather, the allegation was that IO Basheer did not allow Abdul to speak to his wife until he had finished giving his statements.
 It is difficult to accept how this subjectively caused Abdul to provide the six long statements over the course of seven days, from 11 August 2015 to 17 August 2015.
 These statements were recorded after the cautioned statement, where it was explained to Abdul that he would be sentenced to death if he was convicted of trafficking heroin.
 In my view, it is difficult to believe that Abdul would have willingly admitted to a capital charge in exchange for an opportunity to speak with his wife.
-Of relevance also was _Sharom bin Ahmad and another v Public Prosecutor_ [2000] 2 SLR(R) 541 (“ _Sharom_ ”), where the accused, who faced a capital charge, challenged the admissibility of a long statement in a similar vein.
+Of relevance also was _Sharom bin Ahmad and another v Public Prosecutor_ <span class="citation">[2000] 2 SLR(R) 541</span> (“ _Sharom_ ”), where the accused, who faced a capital charge, challenged the admissibility of a long statement in a similar vein.
 The Court of Appeal found that it “made no sense” that the accused’s free will “would be so easily weakened by his desire to see his wife that he would rather give a statement that would eventually bring him more harm than any advantage” ( _Sharom_ at [47]).

 (2) Abdul’s assertions during his trial regarding his statements